 Introduction

-directive is used to define 64 bit numeric value(s).
+The .quad directive is used to define 64 bit numeric value(s).
 In similar way

 how .byte directive works.
 In this document, we will do some experiment for

-understanding .quad
+understanding .quad.

 Test code